Hospital Infection

 Hospital-acquired infections (and hospital-related infections), also known as HAIs, are infections that occur in patients after they have been admitted to the hospital for unrelated conditions.
 Often, patients are infected within the first 48 hours of hospitalization.

 We have all heard of “superbugs” that become resistant to antibiotics and medical intervention.
-Unfortunately, a wide array of dangerous bacteria resides in hospital and clinical settings, and patients often have compromised immune systems that make them especially susceptible to these bacteria.
+Unfortunately, a wide array of dangerous bacteria resides in hospital and clinical settings, and hospitalized patients often already have compromised immune systems that make them especially susceptible to these bacteria.

 Types of HAIs include: